crisisaware08-20/conduktor/README.md

 ### What I would think of furhther improvements ?

 I would have a cache in between to save application from making any unnecessary calls to kafka.

+I don't like the package name 'people' probablly would have used 'persons' or 'challenge' instead :).